supreet11agrawal/Proposal/Proposal.md

 #### Stage 4
 ---

 I would start working on the implementation of Random Walks during this period.
-The first problem that I would like to mention here is that Sympy is not a simulation software, as told by [Mr Fransesco Bonazzi](https://github.com/Upabjojr).
+The first problem that I would like to mention here is that Sympy is not a simulation software, as told by [Mr Francesco Bonazzi](https://github.com/Upabjojr).
 I agree and thus think that we cannot implement a simulation of Random Walk andd tell the user the path taken for a particular case.
 Here, we need to compute the properties of a given random walk and not simulate it and tell the user results for a particular trial.

 I would start with Simple Random Walks as they are most basic and useful.
 After that 1D random walks(Bernoulli Walk) and 2D random walks will be implemented.
 If time permits then random walks can also be implemented for a graph of any general `n` degrees.